Master the exotic tastes of Caribbean Cuisine with my tour of different foods of the Caribbean.

 I will show you the different tastes by islands so you go back home revitalized and ready to make new dishes.

-Arroz con Pollo is a typical Sunday Dish in Cuba
+Cuban Arroz con Pollo is the typical Sunday dish

 Withe arrival of the Europeans, Spaniards, French, British and Dutch the local cuisine was changing to adopt their colonizers' tastes.